FedRAMP/docs/docs/rev5/key-security-indicators.md

 !!! quote ""

-    Develop secure by default configurations and provide guidance for secure configuration of the cloud service offering to customers in alignment with the FedRAMP Recommended Secure Configuration (RSC) guidance standard and persistently address all related requirements and recommendations.
+    Develop secure by default configurations and provide guidance for secure configuration of the cloud service offering to customers in alignment with the FedRAMP Recommended Secure Configuration (RSC) guidance process and persistently address all related requirements and recommendations.

     **Reference:** [Recommended Secure Configuration](https://fedramp.gov/docs/recommended-secure-configuration)